 It is an industrial cheese produced by three dairies situated in the Ile de France region.
-Since classified as a triple cream cheese, Brillat-Savarin has a fat content of at least 75% achieved by adding rich, luscious cream to whole milk.
+Since classified as triple cream cheese, Brillat-Savarin has a fat content of at least 75% achieved by adding rich, luscious cream to pasteurized cow's milk.

-Young cheeses taste similar to fresh cheese but usually they are matured for about four to five weeks to develop more complex flavours.
+Young cheese tastes similar to fresh cheese but usually, it is matured for about four to five weeks to develop more complex flavours.

 A matured Brillat-Savarin has a typical white, bloomy rind with an interior paste that is buttery-white in colour.
-The texture is dense, moist, and slightly chalky with enough lusciousness and creaminess for a triple cream cheese.
-Flavours are of butter, salt and cream with hints of mushroom, nuts and truffles.
+The texture is dense, moist, and slightly chalky with enough lusciousness and creaminess.
+The cheese has a milky aroma with lemon sour tones.
+Flavours are of butter and fresh cream.

 Brillat-Savarin pairs well with Pale Ale and Champagne and sometimes with a Domaine Chandon Rosé or a Viognier.